 Who We Are

 Neighborhood Healthcare began as an all-volunteer neighborhood clinic in Escondido and now has 11 health centers located throughout San Diego and Riverside counties.
-Construction for The Gold Family Health Center in Poway has begun and Neighborhood Healthcare’s 12th health center is scheduled to open by January 2018
+Construction for The Gold Family Health Center in Poway has begun and Neighborhood Healthcare’s 12th health center is scheduled to open in 2018.

 Neighborhood Healthcare has a quality leadership team with longevity in the organization.
-For over 30 years Chief Executive Officer, Tracy Ream, has spearheaded the expansion of the organization from a one-site health center with seven staff members to 11 health centers that are located in San Diego and Riverside counties.
-A strong leadership team including Chief Medical Officer, Dr. James Schultz, support a committed staff of nearly 650 professionals dedicated to the mission of compassionate and quality care for all those in need regardless of the ability to pay.
+Today, a strong Executive Committee support a committed staff of nearly 650 professionals dedicated to the mission of compassionate and quality care for all those in need regardless of the ability to pay.

 Neighborhood Healthcare has consistently provided high quality care when compared to national standards.
 Services include medical care for all ages, prenatal care, family planning, dental and behavioral health services, health education, chiropractic care and pharmacy and lab services.

 Behavioral health services are integrated with primary care by placing a behavioral health professional in the primary care setting, allowing for immediate behavioral health assessment and intervention for patients during their primary care visit.